-COMPLIANCE CONNECTION
+COMPLIANCE BULLETIN

-- o inquiries regarding an applicant's experience with incentive and commission plans and the terms and conditions of the plans, provided the position includes incentives or commissions as a component of compensation, and provided the employer does not ask about prior incentive or commission earnings. - o salary history information acquired from an employment agency if the applicant has provided the agency with written authorization to share that information with the employer;

-The Law does not prohibit employers from providing applicants with wage or salary rates set for the job by a collective bargaining agreement or by civil service or other laws, or from paying those rates if the applicant is hired.

-The Law does not prohibit employers that do business in multiple states from including an inquiry regarding salary history on an employment application, so long as the application states that applicants who will be working in New Jersey should not answer that question.

-An employer that violates the Law faces liability for a civil penalty of up to \$1,000 for a first violation, \$5,000 for a second violation, and \$10,000 for each subsequent violation.

-Notably, the Law also amends the New Jersey Law Against Discrimination ("LAD"), making it a violation of the LAD to:

-- o screen a job applicant based on the applicant's salary history, including wages, salaries or benefits, or - o require that the applicant's salary history satisfy any minimum or maximum criteria.
+- Salary history information acquired from an employment agency if the applicant has provided the agency with written authorization to share that information with the employer; - The Law does not prohibit employers from providing applicants with wage or salary rates set for the job by a collective bargaining agreement or by civil service or other laws, or from paying those rates if the applicant is hired. - The Law does not prohibit employers that do business in multiple states from including an inquiry regarding salary history on an employment application, so long as the application states that applicants who will be working in New Jersey should not answer that question. - An employer that violates the Law faces liability for a civil penalty of up to \$1,000 for a first violation, \$5,000 for a second violation, and \$10,000 for each subsequent violation. - Notably, the Law also amends the New Jersey Law Against Discrimination ("LAD"), making it a violation of the LAD to: - Screen a job applicant based on the applicant's salary history, including wages, salaries or benefits, or - Require that the applicant's salary history satisfy any minimum or maximum criteria.